watsonx11/pihole-ansible-module/README.md

 The following parameters are available, at this point in development all parameters are set to required=false

+* pihole_path:
+    - str
+        - Default: `pihole`
+    - Allows the user to set the non-standard path for the pihole command
 * update_pihole:
     - true/false
         - Default: false